HowestX/howestx-docs/final.md

 #### Central Authentication Service (CAS)

 A CAS server provides Single Sign-On for an organisation.
 This means that users sign in once, and are then signed in automatically across other applications.
-This is not the case with LDAP: using LDAP, users have sign in into every application and authentication happens on the LDAP.
+This is not the case with LDAP.
+Using LDAP, users have sign in into every application and authentication happens on the LDAP.

 A CAS server provides multiple pluggable backends.
 You can plug in a SQL database, an LDAP server...